 On the bottom of the roasting pan I pour in 1 cup of water to help with the basting process.
 I also place chopped celery, onion and carrots in the bottom of the pain.
 The gizzard and giblets I put off to the side to simmer while the turkey cooks so that I can use it to make my gravy, which I just recently perfected.
 It only took me 5 years!

 We love the charred, crispiness of the skin and believe me when I tell you that the vegetables in the roasting pan make a ton of difference on the basting process as well as the gravy.
 We always have turkey for Thanksgiving and sometimes even sneak it in for Easter.
-Are you planning Easter dinner yet?
-I just might have to sneak this turkey recipe in for the day.
+I usually serve it with our Lightened Up Jiffy Corn Casserole and Honey Roasted Carrots with my Garlic Mashed Potatoes topped with Gravy.

 - 1 15lb turkey